This post may contain affiliate links. Please read my disclosure policy.

 - Pour the prepared batter into the baking pans.
 Bake for 23 to 28 minutes or until the center is firm when lightly pressed and a toothpick inserted in the middle comes out with a few crumbs attached.

-The cake recipe was adapted from Cook’s Illustrated and the filling was inspired by a recipe on BBC Good Food.
+- The chocolate cake recipe was adapted from Cook’s Illustrated and the filling was inspired by a recipe on BBC Good Food.

 Finally, here are a few more recipes you might like featuring the wonderful cherry / kirsch combo.

 Cherries Jubilee is one of the easiest desserts you’ll ever make, and one of the best!
-Made with just a few ingredients, this quick and easy cherry sauce is served warm over vanilla ice cream for a delightful ending to any meal.
-Click HERE to get the recipe.
+The quick and easy cherry sauce is made with just a few ingredients, and served warm over vanilla ice cream.
+This delightful recipe is the perfect ending to any meal.